RupertGladstone/BlIP/README.md

 #### BP_r.sif

-Standard Blatter Patty solver, also using a netcdf file to "restart" from spun up geometry.
+Standard Blatter Pattyn solver, also using a netcdf file to "restart" from spun up geometry.
+Minor modifications compared to the devel code, see notes in this repository (HydrostaticNSVec_local_changes.txt).

 #### FS_r.sif

-Full Stokes coming soon...
+Provisionsl full Stokes setup for the same domain.
+Only lightly tested as it is too expensive for my laptop.
+The first few timesteps seem reasonable, though with a loose convergence tolerance.

 ## Mesh generation